Now this is more like it.

 That all begins to change with his 1991 film, Double Impact.

 There’s a good bit of martial arts, certainly.
 This is a Van Damme movie, after all.
-But there’s a much bigger emphasis on guns and explosions this time than we’ve previously seen in any of his films.
-Thankfully, Van Damme takes such a mixture in fine fashion, even if there isn’t as much fisticuffs in Double Impact as I’d like.
+But there’s a much bigger emphasis on guns and explosions this time than we’ve seen previously.
+Thankfully, Van Damme takes such a mixture in fine fashion, even if there isn’t as much fisticuffs in Double Impact as one might hope.

 Coming off the drab and disappointingly vanilla Death Warrant, though, Double Impact feels like a breath of fresh air.
 This has no glaring tonal inconsistencies and the action quotient is significantly higher.
 Oh, and it marks the first of several times that Van Damme would play his own double/twin/clone.
 I don’t know that there’s another action hero who has played a copy of himself more times than Van Damme, something that made me quite sad to discover that Sylvester Stallone didn’t write him into The Expendables 3 as Claude Vilain, twin brother of the previous film’s lead villain, Jean.